samjdavis13/mutable-constant/_posts/2014-10-25-Google-inbox.md

 </span>
 To enter: Leave a comment below

 That's it.
 Super simple.
 The first person to comment will be guaranteed an invite.
-For every other submission I will wait until 5pm today Sydney time (Oct 25th, 2014), then I will close submissions and then randomly select 2 commenters to send invites to.
+For every other submission I will wait until 7pm today Sydney (AEDST) time (Oct 25th, 2014), then I will close submissions and then randomly select 2 commenters to send invites to.

 Good luck!